Skip to main content

 Can a UK citizen enter Canada with a drug possession conviction?+

 It depends on the substance, quantity, and type of offence.
-Simple possession of cannabis (particularly pre-2018 when cannabis was a controlled drug in the UK) may map to a non-serious criminality offence under Canadian law.
-Possession of Class A drugs (cocaine, heroin) may map to Schedule I CDSA possession in Canada — still likely non-serious criminality for simple possession, but trafficking is serious criminality.
+Simple possession of cannabis may map to a non-serious criminality offence under Canadian law.
+Possession of Class A drugs (cocaine, heroin) may map to Schedule I CDSA possession in Canada, still likely non-serious criminality for simple possession, while trafficking is treated more severely.
 Each case requires a specific equivalency analysis.
 Use our Equivalency Engine or consult a lawyer.

-Get a detailed report showing exactly how your UK conviction maps to Canadian law — IRPA section, inadmissibility tier, and recommended pathway.
+Get a detailed breakdown showing exactly how your UK conviction maps to Canadian law: IRPA section, inadmissibility tier, and potential pathway.

 Your Next Step

-Use our free admissibility screener or the Criminal Equivalency Engine to understand how your UK conviction is assessed under Canadian immigration law — anonymously and without creating an account.
+Use our free admissibility explorer or the Criminal Equivalency Engine to understand how your UK conviction is assessed under Canadian immigration law, anonymously and without creating an account.

 Check your UK conviction equivalency